Contact Us

 For example, the European Commission (EC) presented its renewed sustainable finance strategy that defined activities to promote private investment in sustainable initiatives and projects.

 In the Southeast Asian region, Singapore, as a notable investment and financial hub, has also been seizing opportunities in green financing.
+Singapore’s capital markets play a crucial role in promoting sustainable finance and innovative investment opportunities, supporting long-term sustainable economic growth, and helping manage environmental risks.

 The Monetary Authority of Singapore (MAS) has predicted there will be US$200 billion per year of green investments into ASEAN countries by 2030.
 They have decided that Singapore will be the base for this promising sector.